code4romania/tfsg.code4.ro/content/hackday/index.en.md

 Join us for our monthly Code for Romania Hack Day!

-If you’re in Bucharest, Timișoara, Cluj-Napoca or Iași you can participate in-person at one of the Code for Romania local community events.
-Just bring your laptop, get connected and start coding for one of the apps that will change Romania for the better!
-If you can’t join us in person in one of our local events you can always join us online and work from home or from your favorite coffee shop!
+Be part of the change you want to see in the world!
+Just grab your laptop, get connected and start coding for one of the apps that will change Romania for the better!
+If you can’t join us in person, in Bucharest, you can always join us online and work from home or from your favorite coffee shop!

 {{< events >}}